-More information about the components used can be found in the Digital Fingerprinting Workflow Guide and the NVIDIA Cloud Native Service Add-on Pack Deployment Guide.
+More information about the components used can be found in the Spear Phishing Workflow Guide and the NVIDIA Cloud Native Service Add-on Pack Deployment Guide.

-These components are used to build and deploy training and inference pipelines, integrated together with the additional components as indicated in the below diagram:
+These components are used to build and deploy the spear phishing inference pipeline and are integrated together with the additional components as indicated in the below diagram:

 The following components are deployed and integrated as a part of the workflow solution:

-The MLflow open-source platform is a key element to both the training and inferencing pipelines.
+The MLflow open-source platform is a key element to managing the included AI models.
 The MLOps platform enables organizations to easily manage their end-to-end machine learning lifecycle.
 MLflow uses a centralized model store and has its own set of APIs and user interface for manageability.
-In this workflow, MLflow’s tracking database is backed by a PostgreSQL database and the model repository is backed by S3-compatible MinIO object storage.
-The trained models, unique per-user, are delivered to the open-source MLflow platform via Python.
-A generic model is also trained for inferencing events with an unknown user.
-The per-user and generic models are loaded using MLflow’s API.
+In this workflow, MLflow’s tracking database is backed by a PostgreSQL database.
+At the beginning of the pipeline, the Morpheus spear phishing pre-trained model is loaded into MLflow and will be used for inference.
+Storing the model in MLflow allows administrators to update the model without having to stop and start the pipeline.

 The Spear Phishing AI workflow outputs statistical information using Prometheus.
 Pipeline throughput statistics; active health and status of the pipeline; and spear phishing frequency metrics can be viewed via the Grafana dashboard.